cerner/fhir.cerner.com/content/authorization.md

 workflow.
 Further details on utilizing the OpenID token can be found in the [OpenID Connect Guide](../authorization/openid-connect).

-The scope 'profile' will additionally request that the OpenID Connect token include the claim "profileURL", as defined by the SMART<sup>®</sup> on FHIR<sup>®</sup> authorization framework.
+The scope 'fhirUser' will additionally request that the OpenID Connect token include the claim 'fhirUser', as defined by the SMART<sup>®</sup> on FHIR<sup>®</sup> authorization framework.
 This URL identifies the specific FHIR<sup>®</sup> resource URL of the authenticated user.
 This resource may be a Patient, Practitioner, or